Antigua and Barbuda Restaurants

 Antigua and Barbuda Restaurant Reviews

 Antigua's restaurants are almost a dying breed since the advent of all-inclusives.
-But several worthwhile hotel dining rooms and nightspots remain, especially in the English Harbour and Dickenson Bay areas.
+But several worthwhile hotel dining rooms and nightspots remain, especially in the English/Falmouth Harbour and Dickenson Bay areas.
 Virtually every chef incorporates local ingredients and elements of West Indian cuisine.

 Most menus list prices in both EC and U.S. dollars; if not, ask which currency the menu is using.
 Always double-check whether credit cards are accepted and service is included.
 Dinner reservations are needed during high season.